kaeyang/Image_Caption/README.md

 The frontend of this application is developed using Streamlit in Python.
 To interact with the backend API and model, the Python requests library is utilized.
 Users are presented with a file uploader on the page, allowing them to easily upload their own images and generate captions.

 Backend:
 The backend of this application is built using FastAPI in Python.
 It handles the file upload POST request from the user, processes the uploaded image, and feeds it into the model.
-The model then produces a descriptive caption for the image.
+The model then produces a descriptive caption for the image. <br /><br />

 ### To start